Purana Mandir: Soundtrack

 Soundtrack is produced by Sony Music India.
 The complete soundtrack is as follows:

 Box office

 Made on a budget of ₹2.5 lakh, Purana Mandir collected a total gross of ₹2.5 crore.
 It was a successful at the box office.
-It stood the second highest film after “Sharaabi”.
+It stood the second-highest film after 1984's Sharaabi.

+Home media

+Purana Mandir was released on DVD by Mondo Macabro as a double feature with the 1990 film Bandh Darwaza (also directed by the Ramsay brothers), as the Bollywood Horror Collection Vol. 1.
+In 2023, Mondo Macabro released Purana Mandir on Blu-ray as part of the Bollywood Horror Collection boxed set, which also includes the Ramsay brothers-directed films Aatma (2006), Bandh Darwaza, Purani Haveli (1989), Tahkhana (1986), and Veerana (1988).